gliderlabs/cmd/docs/cli/create.md

 #!cmd ubuntu git build-essential
 ```

-The next line must be a regular shebang line, either defining an interpreter
+The next line must be a regular shebang line, defining either an interpreter
-for the rest of the script or the binary to run for the command.
+for the rest of the script or a binary to run for the command.
 Examples:

 ```text
 #!cmd alpine bash